mohGhazala96/Unity-Project-Challenge/README.md

 ## Prefabs

-* Current Camera <br />
-This prefab has the CameraHandler attached to it.
-This prefab is instaitaited in the Main Animation Scene with the current camera (chosen or just created) parameters. <br />
 * Preview UI Holder <br />
 This prefab has the CamerePreviewUiElementHandler attached to it.
 Prefabs of this type are instaitaited to show the camera preview with button underneath them in the Main Menu scene.